japanninja74/ES_Security_Spectre_rpi3/README.md

 ## Supporting material

-* **Lecture - Spectre.pdf:** an introductory lecture on Spectre* **Lecture - an introduction to spectre and meltdown.pdf:** an extensive overview of the Spectre attack and its proposed implementation
+* **Lecture - Spectre.pdf:** an introductory lecture on Spectre* **Lecture - an introduction to spectre and meltdown.pdf:** An extensive overview of the Spectre attack and its proposed implementation

 ## Authors